tejas-kand/Buffer-Overflow-for-Beginners/README.md

 <h2> Introduction </h2>

 I am a beginner in Info-sec community and as a fellow beginner, I spend some of my time in **Wep Application Pentesting** and my personal favorite **Binary Exploitation.**
-I was working on a Vulnerable Box ([Vulnserver](https://thegreycorner.com/vulnserver.html)) which I found interesting since it involves reverse engineering windows executables and creating exploit scripts for Buffer-Overflows.
+I am working on a Vulnerable Box ([Vulnserver](https://thegreycorner.com/vulnserver.html)) which I found interesting since it involves reverse engineering windows executables and creating exploit scripts for Buffer-Overflows.

 **Requirements:**
 1. Windows 10 x64-bit (also works with older version).